Guide to Fertilizing Your Monstera

 Person putting soil on a yellow pot using a green shovel

 If you have a food recycler like Lomi, you can use the 3:1 green to brown ratio to create just the right balance.
-You can also use a 1:1 ratio to make things simpler; while the fertilizer won’t have as much nitrogen, compost is so full of nutrients that it will still be incredibly nourishing for your houseplants.
+You can also use a 1:1 ratio to make things simpler; while the fertilizer won’t have as much nitrogen, Lomi Earth is so full of nutrients that it will still be incredibly nourishing for your houseplants.

 Good quality fertilizers will also have a micronutrient content.
 Plants need these as well but in much smaller quantities.
 Micronutrients are present in many liquid fertilizers, but if you fertilize using compost, you can rest easy knowing that your compost contains all the micronutrients your Monstera plant will need.